 Just as our design process is collaborative, so is our success.
 Provided we meet our annual targets, employees are eligible for profit-sharing bonuses, via both a year-end cash bonus and through additional 401(k) contributions.

 Our commitment to the environment means alternative transportation is a priority.
-In addition to a private, secure bike storage room with changing, shower, and repair facilities, we offset the cost of public transit passes through monthly stipends and pre-tax dollars.
+In addition to a private, secure bike storage room in the Portland studio (with changing, shower, and repair facilities), we offset the cost of public transit passes through monthly stipends and pre-tax dollars.

 These are just a few of our comprehensive benefits.
 Other perks include quarterly staff luncheons, summer family events and winter holiday celebrations, “Thinks+Drinks” pin-ups, group outings and volunteer opportunities.
 Our downtown Portland studio is a gold-certified workplace through the City of Portland Sustainability at Work program, and our Bozeman studio is deeply rooted in the bustling community.

 Hennebery Eddy offers paid internships to architecture and interior design students in their final years of undergraduate or graduate studies.
 We attend job fairs at design schools throughout the country as well as participate in specific internship programs, such as the University of Cincinnati’s Cooperative Practice Program, the COTE Top Ten for Students internship program, and the Energy Trust of Oregon’s Net Zero Emerging Leaders program.
 If you are interested in interning at Hennebery Eddy, download our program flyer below for more details and application instructions.

 Having a balanced exposure to the entirety of the profession is key to becoming a complete architect or interior designer.
-Our internship program is designed to give our student interns firsthand experience in a broad range of areas associated with working in a design firm, structured around five focus areas: project work, construction administration, marketing and awards, operations, and research.
+Our student internship program is designed to give interns firsthand experience in a broad range of areas associated with working in a design firm, structured around five focus areas: design participation, project team immersion, staff connections, committee participation, and research.
 In addition to supporting project teams, student interns complete a research project and present their findings to the firm.
 Our internship program has adapted during the pandemic to accommodate remote work, in accordance with our current health and safety policies.
-You can read about the experiences of past interns here.